 - 1. All deadlines for reappointment consideration and appeals procedures will be established each year and communicated in writing to all faculty at the beginning of the Fall Semester in the University's Time Schedule for Personnel Decisions. - 2.
-The Department Personnel Committee shall initiate for each continuing non-tenured full-time Teaching faculty member a thorough evaluation of his or her cumulative documentation, and make its written recommendation for reappointment, including full justification, to the Department Chair.
-The Department Personnel Committee shall provide a copy of its recommendation and justification to the faculty member.

-A minority report may be written if the Department Personnel Committee's recommendation concerning reappointment is unacceptable to a minority of the committee members.
+The Department Personnel Committee shall initiate for each continuing non-tenured full-time Teaching faculty member a thorough evaluation of their cumulative documentation, and make its written recommendation for reappointment, including full justification, to the Department Chair.
+The Department Personnel Committee shall provide a copy of its recommendation and justification to the faculty member. - A minority report may be written if the Department Personnel Committee's recommendation concerning reappointment is unacceptable to a minority of the committee members.
 A minority report is seen as an exception rather than standard procedure and shall include a justification for its creation.
 The minority report shall be signed and submitted as a separate document, and shall be included with the Personnel Committee's recommendation.
-A copy shall be sent to the candidate.

-- 3. After receipt of the Personnel Committee's recommendation, the Department Chair shall make his or her own written recommendation, including full justification, and shall forward this, along with the recommendation and justification from the Department Personnel Committee, to the Dean of the College.
-The Department Chair shall provide a copy of his or her recommendation and justification to the faculty member and the Department Personnel Committee.
+A copy shall be sent to the candidate. - 3.
+After receipt of the Personnel Committee's recommendation, the Department Chair shall make their own written recommendation, including full justification, and shall forward this, along with the recommendation and justification from the Department Personnel Committee, to the Dean of the College.
+The Department Chair shall provide a copy of their recommendation and justification to the faculty member and the Department Personnel Committee.
 Additionally, Department Chairs are responsible for clearly communicating in writing, as part of the Chair's annual evaluation of each tenure-track faculty member, their evaluation regarding the faculty member's progress towards the minimal criteria for eligibility for tenure.
 These written evaluations shall form a portion of the justification for the ultimate decision to award or deny tenure. - 4.
-The College Dean shall review the recommendations of the Department Personnel Committee and the Department Chair and forward these recommendations to the Provost along with his or her own written recommendation, including justification.
-The Dean shall provide a copy of his or her recommendation and justification to the faculty member, the Departmental Personnel Committee, and the Department Chair.

-In the event that a negative recommendation is submitted by the Department Personnel Committee or the Department Chair or the College Dean, the faculty member shall have the right to submit a written response to the next higher level or to appeal any one of those decisions.
+The College Dean shall review the recommendations of the Department Personnel Committee and the Department Chair and forward these recommendations to the Provost along with their own written recommendation, including justification.
+The Dean shall provide a copy of their recommendation and justification to the faculty member, the Departmental Personnel Committee, and the Department Chair. - In the event that a negative recommendation is submitted by the Department Personnel Committee or the Department Chair or the College Dean, the faculty member shall have the right to submit a written response to the next higher level or to appeal any one of those decisions.
 The Faculty Appeals Committee, upon appropriate and timely request from the faculty member, shall have jurisdiction.
 That Committee shall report its recommendations on appeals to the Provost.

-5. The Provost shall make his or her recommendation to the President.
-The Provost shall provide a copy of his or her recommendation to the faculty member, the College Dean, the Department Chair, and the Department Personnel Committee.
+5. The Provost shall make their recommendation to the President.
+The Provost shall provide a copy of their recommendation to the faculty member, the College Dean, the Department Chair, and the Department Personnel Committee.

-If the recommendation of the Provost is negative, he or she shall so inform the faculty member, furnishing the copy of his or her recommendation, including justification, at least one week before the deadline to submit an appeal to the Faculty Appeals Committee.
+If the recommendation of the Provost is negative, they shall so inform the faculty member, furnishing the copy of their recommendation, including justification, at least one week before the deadline to submit an appeal to the Faculty Appeals Committee.
 Upon appropriate and timely request from the faculty member, the Faculty Appeals Committee shall have jurisdiction.
 If on appeal from the faculty member, the Faculty Appeals Committee disagrees with the recommendation from the Provost, the report of the committee shall be sent to the President.

-6. The President shall make his or her decision.
+6. The President shall make their decision.